pjssilva/Robot-dance/README.md

 # Robot Dance

+## Warning

+The code is passing through a clean up after the submission of the manuscript.
+Once you download the data and add the dependencies (see below), it should be possible to reproduce the manuscript experiments by running the `manuscript_experiments.ipynb` notebook.

+##

 This repository contains the code used in the manuscript [Robot dance: a city-wise automatic control of Covid-19 mitigation levels](https://www.medrxiv.org/content/10.1101/2020.05.11.20098541v1).